Error-0xf4364c/Limon-fork/README.md

-# Cupcake Bot
+# 🧁 Cupcake Bot

 ## License

-OwO Bot is licensed under the terms of [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://github.com/ChristopherBThai/Discord-OwO-Bot/blob/master/LICENSE) ("CC-BY-NC-SA-4.0").
+Cupcake Bot is licensed under the terms of [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://github.com/abdurrahmancosar/Python-Bot/blob/main/LICENSE) ("CC-BY-NC-SA-4.0").
 Commercial use is not allowed under this license.
 This includes any kind of revenue made with or based upon the software, even donations.

 The CC-BY-NC-SA-4.0 allows you to: